Farm the Cotton

 The HomeGrown cotton yarns finally take shape as they are woven or knitted into fabric to be used in various textile or apparel products.

-Guaranteeing purity, the freshly woven fabric is once again tested by HomeGrown for the SigNature T marker to verify that the fabrics contain only tagged HomeGrown cotton.
+Guaranteeing purity, the freshly woven fabric is once again tested by HomeGrown for the SigNature T tag to verify that the fabrics contain only tagged HomeGrown cotton.

 Cut & Sew into Linen/Clothes

 After passing the purity test, the HomeGrown cotton fabric is then cut and sewn into finished home textile or apparel products.

 HomeGrown does a final test of the finished products prior to the product being shipped back to the United States.
 Specifically, HomeGrown looks for the SigNature T DNA tags that have remained detectable, even after many complex manufacturing processes.